Because of rising inflation, many banks began raising their FD rates.

 - Driver’s license

-VII.
+VIII.
 Post Office Savings Scheme Q&A

 i.)
 What is the 1000 per month scheme in the Post Office?

-It is the Post Office Monthly Income Scheme.
-The Minimum amount of investment is ₹1000/- and multiples thereof.
 The maximum single account balance is ₹9 lakhs and joint account balance is ₹15 lakhs.
-Interest earned is subject to tax but not TDS
+Interest earned is subject to tax but not TDS.

 ii.)
 Is Post Office 5-year FD tax-free?

 Only the deposit you made in the 5-year fixed deposit account is eligible for income tax deduction under Section 80C of the Income Tax Act of India, 1961.
-If the interest you earn on your FD account exceeds ₹40,000 per fiscal year for regular customers, the Post Office may deduct tax at the source.

 iii.)
 Which is superior, the Post Office FD or the NSC?

 National Savings Certificates (NSC) have a longer investment period but provide a range of benefits, including tax breaks.
-Post Office Fixed Deposit Interest Rates are substantially greater than Post Office savings accounts Interest Rates.

 iv.)
 Is it possible for me to have two Post Office accounts?

-Yes, you can create two accounts.
 A ‘single Account’ is permitted to be opened by only an individual once, while the other will be a joint account.

 The single account has additional benefits, such as the ability to integrate with a postal wallet and conduct NEFT and RTGS transactions.